 It all started in 1972, 22 years before my diagnosis.
 I eventually saw a Uro Neurolgist at the Neurological hospital in Queen Square London in 2016 who said I needed Botox.
 In February 2017 I had my first Botox injection.
 A very large elephant then left the room.

 I will eventually tell you the full story.
 Meanwhile these are my stories.
 I hope they help you to understand the problem and find a solution.

+29 March 2020.
 This MS crisis started when I was on holiday in Valencia with the family in February 2019.
 I woke up one morning wanting a pee but I was unable to insert a catheter into my bladder.
-The hotel staff were fantastic and directed me and The Wife to hospital where I was diagnosed with a […]
+The hotel staff were fantastic and directed me and The Wife to hospital where I was diagnosed with a UTI and […]

 Within 3 hours of arriving in Seville on 14 Feb I was in a hospital because of a UTI, a nasty bacterial infection.
 An indwelling catheter was inserted into my bladder; a 6 inch piece of rubber tubing hanging off the end of my willy, it was no fun.
 A simple rubber bung jammed into […]

 Five of us fly to Seville for a five day holiday on Valentines day.
 The Ryanair flight left Stansted airport at 6.40 in the morning.
 It’s a 3 hour flight and it takes an hour to drive there.
 It was going to be a long day but at least I had a little nap during […]